-The token_data json file contains word-tokenized transcriptions in non-normalized form.
+The token_data json file contains word-tokenized transcriptions.
 The lists of tokens are grouped by sentence.
 The file is structured in a similar fashion to the sentence_data file: The top level is a dictionary with the same keys as the top level of the sentence_data dictionary.
-The values of the metadata keys are the same, but sentences contains a list of dictionaries which differs from the sentence_data file.
+The values of the metadata keys are the same, but sentences contain a list of dictionaries which differs from the sentence_data file.
 These are the key-value pairs of the dictionaries in sentences.

-- speaker name: see this key in the description of the sentence data file - speaker id: see this key in the description of the sentence data file - sentence_id: see this key in the description of the sentence_data file

-- sentence_order: see this key in the description of the sentence_data file - audio file: see this key in the description of the sentence data file - sentence_language_code: see this key in the description of the sentence_data file - tokens: A list of dictionaries containing the tokens of the sentence.
+- speaker_name: see this key in the description of the sentence_data file - speaker_id: see this key in the description of the sentence_data file - sentence_id: see this key in the description of the sentence_data file - sentence_order: see this key in the description of the sentence_data file - audio_file: see this key in the description of the sentence_data file - sentence_language_code: see this key in the description of the sentence_data file - tokens: A list of dictionaries containing the tokens of the sentence.